 Matching your fitness routine to your appetite can often prove rather difficult, but NEPA’s fast growing local harvest scene makes cooking with fresh and healthy ingredients quick and painless.
 Buy your produce direct from the farm through local CSA organizations like Tilling Point Farms or stop by a local farm stand like The Lands at Hillside Farms in Shavertown or even get your veg on at the Pittston City Farmer’s Market.

 For a more immersive experience, many of NEPA’s local farms provide year-round family fun that benefits your family’s health and well-being in addition to providing support to the local agricultural community.
 You can pick your own blueberries, visit a pumpkin patch, cut down your own Christmas tree, or pick apples at a local orchard like Roba Family Orchard in Scott Twp., all without having to travel far from home.

 Local Farmers' Markets

 Of course, sometimes it’s nice to simply get out of the house and let someone else do the cooking.
 In that case, NEPA is home to a wide variety of restaurants, which cater to those looking for more health-conscious offerings.
-Harvest Seasonal Grill & Wine Bar in Moosic prepares local, farm to table selections on a seasonally-changing menu or check out Chic Chic Marketplace in Forty-Fort, which provides local, healthy prepared foods to order.
+Alter House in Clarks Summit prepares local, farm to table selections on a seasonally-changing menu or check out Chic Chic Marketplace in Forty-Fort, which provides local, healthy prepared foods to order.